percona/pxb-docs/docs/verify-backup.md

 # Verify backups with replication and pt-checksum

-One way to verify if the backup is consistent is by setting up the replication and running [pt-table-checksum](http://www.percona.com/doc/percona-toolkit/pt-table-checksum.html).
+One way to verify if the backup is consistent is by setting up the replication and running [pt-table-checksum :octicons-link-external-16:](http://www.percona.com/doc/percona-toolkit/pt-table-checksum.html).
 This can be used to verify any type of backups, but before setting up replication, backup should be prepared and be able to run (this means that incremental backups should be merged to full backups, encrypted backups decrypted etc.).